ivanwong201127/be-the-mayor/README.md

 - Selected cities show with green color and pulsing animation
 - Unselected cities appear as red dots
 - Hover effects provide visual feedback
+- Selected cities are used for campaign poster generation

 ### Region Filtering
 - Filter cities by geographic regions: